 In mid 1984, Audi’s dominance became strongly challenged by the smaller, nimbler, mid-engined, and four wheel driven Peugeot 205 T16.
-The quattro was larger, front heavy, and suffered from crippling understeer in many driving situations.
-Audi soon realized that they would not be able to rely solely on their traction advantage and overwhelming horsepower to win rallies for much longer.
+A year beforehand, Audi had anticipated that they would not be able to rely solely on their traction advantage and overwhelming horsepower to win rallies for much longer.
+The quattro was large, front heavy, and suffered from crippling understeer in most driving situations.
 To fix this, most of the engineers proposed that they should design and build a totally new Group B car from scratch.
 However, Audi’s top brass was not keen to the idea since it would have given bad press to their now very popular quattro.
-The car had to be “fixed”, improved substantially, but not replaced.
+Hoping to save face, the car had to be “fixed”, improved substantially, but not replaced.

 The engineers then proposed to drastically shorten the quattro’s wheelbase by 320 mm (12.6″) to greatly enhance turn-in capabilities and also reducing weight in the process (which meant overall better performance).
 The project was approved and the Sport quattro was born.
 The drivers had also complained of glare in the windshield of the original quattro so the engineers took the opportunity of the car’s redesign to address the problem with a very original solution: since the chassis had to be cut in half to shorten the wheelbase, they married the rear section of the quattro with the front section of the Typ-81 (Audi 80/4000) which had the windshield already set at a steeper angle, thus eliminating the glare effect.

-At 450 HP, even though it was much more powerful than the previous car, the Sport quattro was generally not well received by the Audi drivers; Michèle Mouton and Stig Blomqvist in particular had trouble adapting to the new shorter quattro’s handling which demanded a driving style not quite compatible with their own.
-In fact, Blomqvist would shun the Sport quattro while he and Hannu Mikkola raked up points with the “long wheelbase” quattro A2.
+Even though it was much more powerful and technically advanced than the previous car, the Sport quattro S1 was generally not well received by the Audi drivers; Michèle Mouton and Stig Blomqvist in particular had trouble adapting to the new shorter quattro’s features which demanded a driving style not quite compatible with their own.
+In fact, Blomqvist would shun the S1 while he and Hannu Mikkola raked up points with the “long wheelbase” quattro A2.
 Blomqvist would win the 1984 driver championship with Mikkola finishing second, easily ahead of their competitors.
 That year, Audi would get the manufacturer championship back from Lancia.
 However, for Audi, even though the A2 netted them more consistent results, it was decided to exclusively field the Sport quattro from 1985 and on.

-Rally ace Walter Röhrl, who played an important role in the Sport quattro S1’s testing and development, describes it as one of the most intense machines he ever got to drive which demanded a high level of anticipation: “With this car, you have to think two corners ahead”, he fondly recalls.
+Rally ace Walter Röhrl, who played an important role in the Sport quattro S1 E2’s testing and development, describes it as one of the most intense machines he ever got to drive which demanded a high level of anticipation: “With this car, you have to think two corners ahead […] finding the correct balance between a decent pace and outright speed was a big challenge.”, he fondly recalls.
 Röhrl, unlike some of his teammates, was more than willing to adapt his driving to the car’s indomitable demands, and gave the S1 E2 its only WRC win at the 1985 Sanremo rally.
 This amazing effort has since been immortalized in a well known animated gif:

-It was evident by this time that Audi’s efforts at keeping the quattro a contender for the titles was to be in vain; the Peugeot 205 T16 dominated 1985 and Lancia unleashed the infamous Delta S4 at the end of the season which immediately brought them victories.
+To make matters worse, Lancia unleashed the infamous Delta S4 at the end of the season which immediately brought the Italian team successive victories.
 For 1986, Ford was on its way with the RS200, and the level of competition would show no sign of letting down.
 Even though Audi was planning a rumored 1,000 HP version of the Sport quattro, all rally insiders agree that no amount of extra horsepower would have made Audi get its domination back.
-The Sport quattro S1 E2 would participate in only six WRC rallies before Audi decided to pull out of Group B due to the spectator deaths at the 1986 Portugal event.
-For Audi’s top management, this unfortunate accident gave them a way out of an unsavory future while saving face at the same time.
+The Sport quattro S1 E2 would participate in only six WRC rallies before Audi decided to pull out of rallying due to the spectator deaths at the 1986 Portugal event.
+For Audi’s top management, this unfortunate accident gave them a perfect way out of an unsavory future while somewhat saving face at the same time.

-Audi also built a special version of the Sport quattro based on the S1 E2’s aerodynamics specifically for the 1987 Pikes Peak hill climb event: a gambit to try and make the quattro a winner one final time in the dirt.
+The rally quattro’s story did not end there as Audi also built a special version of the car based on the S1 E2’s aerodynamics specifically for the 1987 Pikes Peak hill climb event: a gambit to try and make the quattro a winner one final time in the dirt.
 You can learn about that very special car by clicking HERE.